top of page

 Motivating Change in Clients: Values and Practice

-Emily believes that every individual is capable of building resilience and creating change in their lives, but may need someone to walk alongside them as they build their confidence and find the tools that help them achieve dreams of theirs that they may have come to believe were not possible.
+I believe that every individual is capable of building resilience and creating change in their lives, but may need someone to walk alongside them as they build their confidence and find the tools that help them achieve dreams of theirs that they may have come to believe were not possible.

 Advocating for Change in the Community

-Since working as a Youth Peer Support Specialist, Emily has been incredibly passionate about supporting foster youth, specifically transition age foster youth.
-While working as a Youth Peer Support Specialist, Emily had the opportunity to learn from foster youth what their experiences were growing up in and aging out of the foster care system.
+Since working as a Youth Peer Support Specialist, I have been incredibly passionate about supporting foster youth, specifically transition age foster youth.
+While working as a Youth Peer Support Specialist, I had the opportunity to learn from foster youth about their experiences growing up in and aging out of the foster care system.
 When these youth turned 18, they had a lack of food, housing, and little to no support system.
 While there are supports for youth over the age of 18 in the foster care system that would provide for their basic needs, it is not uncommon for youth to have a desire to cut ties with a system that disregarded their needs for a majority of their lives.
 While this is not the case for all foster youth and the system is improving with reforms, there is still significant work to be done to fully meet the needs of youth who don't have a support system outside of the system itself.

 Macro Ambitions